rimond12/rimond12/README.md

 ---

 ## 👨‍💻 About Me

-I'm a MERN Stack developer who enjoys building full-stack applications with clean architecture and real-world usability.
-Focused on both front-end experience and backend logic.
+I'm a MERN Stack developer passionate about building scalable full-stack applications with clean architecture and seamless user experience.
+I focus equally on front-end design and backend development to deliver real-world solutions.

-### 🔍 Currently I'm:
+🔍 Currently I'm:
-- 🚀 Exploring **Next.js** and server-side rendering
+🚀 Exploring Next.js and server-side rendering

-- 🛠 Building a **Tourism Web App**
+🛠 Building a Tourism Web App

-- 🔐 Practicing **JWT & role-based authentication**
+🔧 Enhancing apps with advanced React hooks and state management

-- 🌱 Learning **React Query** and advanced hooks
+🌱 Learning about performance optimization and scalable architecture

 ---